-In July 2015, we executed certain agreements with DXC Technology (formerly Hewlett Packard) to provide technology services in all of our territories which will be extended until June 2024.
+In July 2015, we executed certain agreements with DXC Technology (formerly Hewlett Packard) to provide technology services in all of our territories.
+In June 2024, these agreements were renewed until 2028.
 In addition, in December 2022, we executed a Central Computing Master Services Agreement for host and storage services which will be in force until December 2026.